The story behind my art

 Where I work

-There is nothing like sitting in a sidewalk café, watching people passing by, soaking in the atmosphere around me, ordering a cup of coffee, drawing for hours and ending up in conversation with strangers.
+There is nothing like sitting in a sidewalk café, watching people passing by, soaking in the surrounding atmosphere, ordering a cup of coffee, drawing for hours and ending up in conversation with strangers.

 This is how I create the majority of my art; as a caffeine addict sitting in a café, on a park bench at the beach or on the stairs of a museum.
 Basically, every place that fascinates me is a source of inspiration.
 This is why most of my paintings and illustrations don’t capture famous sights, but instead things that shape the character of a city, like the kiosks in Lisbon or the houses with colorful tiles.
 Shapes, patterns, colors… if you look closely, everything tells a story.